 How to Dispose of Brita Filters?

 Brita filters have a short lifespan.
 Even Brita advises you to use them for only two months.
 So, what can you do to get rid of your used filters?
-We offer you some of the safe options you should consider whenever you want to dispose of your filter.
+Here are the options for disposal.

 2. Donate to Plastic Producers

 If you are not recycling your Brita filter and want to dispose of it, you should consider giving it out.
 When you put up your filter for plastic producers, they can degrade your filters.
-The material gotten from this process can be useful in making other products.
+The material obtained from this process can be helpful in making other products.

 3. Trash It